PJIP-the-Journal-Insight-Project/journal_search_tool/README.md

 # Journal Search Tool
 A simple client-side journal search tool that allows users to search for journals by name, and will display the journal, subject, and subcategory.
+Used to search the <a href="https://www.pjip.org/subjects.html">PJIP journal database.</a>

 ### Features
 - Real-time search with a debounce mechanism to optimise performance